Indonesian Reformed Evangelical Church

-The Reformed Evangelical Church of Indonesia (Gereja Reformed Injili Indonesia; 印尼歸正福音教會), abbreviated GRII, also Indonesian Reformed Evangelical Church, is a Reformed Christian church that is headquartered in Jakarta, Indonesia.
+The Reformed Evangelical Church of Indonesia (Gereja Reformed Injili Indonesia; 印尼歸正福音教會), abbreviated GRII, or International Reformed Evangelical Church (IREC) for its overseas congregations, is a Reformed Christian church that is headquartered in Jakarta, Indonesia.
 It was founded by Stephen Tong, a Chinese-born Indonesian evangelist.

 History

-Andrew Gih of the Evangelize China Fellowship established the Southeast Bible Seminary in Malang, East Java in 1952, and Tong graduated from it in 1961, establishing the church in 1989 following many years of preaching and evangelism.
+Andrew Gih of the Evangelize China Fellowship established the Southeast Asia Bible Seminary in Malang, East Java in 1952, and Tong graduated from it in 1961, establishing the church in 1989 following many years of preaching and evangelism.